hackeryarn/blog/content/post/your-job-isnt-writing-code.md

+---
-# Your Job Isn't Writing Code
+title: Your Job Isn't Writing Code
+date: 2018-08-19
+draft: false
+categories: [Development]
+tags: [guide, opinion]
+---

 Every line of code you write is a liability.
 That line of code you just wrote adds complexity to your code base, gives you more nuances to remember, it